shekharsikku/synchronous-chat/readme.md

 reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+Found a security issue?
+Please open an issue!

+We appreciate responsible disclosure and will respond promptly.

 ### **Developer License**

 #### MIT License | Developed by [Shekhar Sharma](https://linkedin.com/in/shekharsikku)